Paper 2023/1094

 Abstract

 Protocols for distributed (threshold) key generation (DKG) in the discrete-logarithm setting have received a tremendous amount of attention in the past few years.
-Several synchronous DKG protocols have been proposed, but most such protocols are not fully secure: they either allow a single corrupted party to bias the key, or are not robust and allow a single malicious party to prevent successful generation of a key.
+Several synchronous DKG protocols have been proposed, but most such protocols are not fully secure: they either allow corrupted parties to bias the key, or are not robust and allow malicious parties to prevent successful generation of a key.
 We explore the round complexity of fully secure DKG in the honest-majority setting where it is feasible.
 We show the impossibility of one-round, unbiased DKG protocols (even satisfying weaker notions of security), regardless of any prior setup.
 On the positive side, we show various round-optimal protocols for fully secure DKG offering tradeoffs in terms of their efficiency, necessary setup, and required assumptions.

 Metadata